CV

 Work experience

-- I work on model evaluations for post training and finetuning; conduct research and implement algorithms to shape how LLM-as-a-judge models are deployed and used in conjunction with human feedback.
+- I worked on model evaluations; conducted research and implemented algorithms to shape how LLM-as-a-judge models are deployed and used in conjunction with human feedback.

-- Previously, I worked in a central team developing end to end machine learning, statistical modeling and causal inference solutions for multiple products and functions across Google.
-My work involved implementing custom models from scratch in python and R, maintaining and improving a suite of packages and tools that served other teams, and providing expert guidance, custom analyses and consultation.
+- Prior to Search, I worked in a central team developing end to end machine learning, statistical modeling and causal inference solutions for multiple products and functions.
+My work involved implementing custom models from scratch, maintaining and improving a suite of packages and tools that served other teams, and providing expert guidance, custom analyses and consultation.

 - Uber Technologies, Applied Scientist II (09/2021 - 06/2022)